mdbergmann/cl-swbymabeweb/blogs/20211218---Common_Lisp_-_Oldie_but_goldie.md

 Since then the standard hasn't changed.
 That can of course be seen as a bad thing, when things don't change.
 But actually I believe it is a good thing.
 Common Lisp is even today surprisingly 'modern' and has many features of todays languages, partially even more features than 'modern' languages.
 And what it doesn't have can be added in form of libraries so that it feels as being part of the language.
 Common Lisp is a quite large and complex package.
 After this long time there are of course some dusty corners.
 But all in all it is still very attractive and has an active community.
-Because the standard didn't change since 1994 any code written since then should still be compile- and runable on newer compilers and runtime implementaions, where there are a few (see below).
+Because the standard didn't change since 1994 any code written since then should still be compile and runable on newer compilers and runtime implementaions (where there are a few, see below) which were written in a portable way.

 #### Content